Karyn Olivier: Group (select)

-Professional Academic Career
+Professional academic career

 Olivier is an associate professor of sculpture at Tyler School of Art and Architecture, Temple University.
-From 2005–2007 she was a sculpture faculty member at Milton Avery Graduate School of the Arts at Bard College.
+From 2005 to 2007 she was a sculpture faculty member at Milton Avery Graduate School of the Arts at Bard College.
 Prior to her appointment to Tyler School of Art and Architecture, she was an assistant sculpture professor and Ceramics Department Head at the University of Houston's School of Art.